8base/Documentation/docs/projects/introduction/jumpstart/navigation-accelerator/breadcrumbs-management.md

 ---
 # Breadcrumbs Management

-In the context of the Navigation Accelerator, breadcrumb management is crucial for providing users with clear navigation paths within your application.
-This document explores how the accelerator generates and manages breadcrumbs to enhance the user's navigation experience.
+Breadcrumb management is crucial for providing users with clear navigation paths within your application.
+Let's explore how the accelerator generates and manages breadcrumbs to enhance your users navigation experience.

+## User-Friendly Navigation

+Effective breadcrumb management with the Navigation Accelerator simplifies the user's navigation journey within your application.
+It ensures that users can easily trace their steps and understand their current location, creating an enhanced user experience.

 ## Breadcrumb Generation

 A JavaScript function is responsible for generating breadcrumbs based on the user's current route.
-Here's an overview of how this function works:
+Here is an overview of how this function works:

 ```javascript
 /**